TITLE 77: PUBLIC HEALTH

 Section 890.1320 Drainage System Installation

-a) Drain – Filled Ground.
-A building drain installed in filled ground shall be of cast iron, copper Type "K", or non-metallic Schedule 40 or heavier.
-Except for cast iron, such drains shall be installed on a continuous bed of undisturbed earth or granular fill so as to support the pipe and fittings.
+a) Drain – Underground.
+A building drainage system installed in the ground shall be of cast iron, copper Type "K", or non-metallic Schedule 40 or heavier.
+Drains shall be installed on a continuous bed of undisturbed earth or granular fill so as to support the pipe and fittings.

 c) Freezing.
-No soil or waste pipe shall be installed or permitted outside of a building or in an exterior wall unless provisions are made to protect such piping from freezing.
-This does not prohibit a soil or waste pipe from extending from a manufactured or mobile home unit to an approved point of discharge, provided such waste line is protected from freezing.
+No soil or waste pipe shall be installed or permitted outside of a building or in an exterior wall unless the piping is protected from freezing.
+This does not prohibit a soil or waste pipe from extending from a manufactured or mobile home unit to an approved point of discharge, provided that the waste line is protected from freezing.

 e) Horizontal Drainage Piping.
 Horizontal drainage piping shall be installed at a uniform grade.

 h) Minimum Velocity.
-Where conditions do not permit building drains to be installed with a grade as great as that specified in subsections (f) and (g) of this Section, a lesser grade may be used provided the computed velocity will not be less than 2 feet per second.
+If conditions do not permit building drains to be installed with a grade as great as that specified in subsections (f) and (g), a lesser grade may be used, provided that the computed velocity will not be less than 2 feet per second.

-k) No fitting, connection, device or method of installation shall be used which obstructs or retards the flow of water, waste, or air in the drainage or venting system by an amount greater than the normal frictional resistance to flow.
-The enlargement of a 3 inch closet bend or stub to 4 inches shall not be considered an obstruction if it is necessary to increase the bend or stub at the floor line to 4 inches in diameter in order to accommodate the water closet outlet.
+k) No fitting, connection, device or method of installation shall be used that obstructs or retards the flow of water, waste or air in the drainage or venting system by an amount greater than the normal frictional resistance to flow.
+The enlargement of a 3-inch closet bend or stub to 4 inches shall not be considered an obstruction if it is necessary to increase the bend or stub at the floor line to 4 inches in diameter to accommodate the water closet outlet.

 m) Back-to-Back Fixtures.
 Back-to-back fixtures shall be installed with fittings that will prevent mixing of the discharge prior to a change in direction of flow of the discharge from each fixture, or shall be installed with fittings especially designed to eliminate throw-over or backflow of the discharge from one fixture to the other fixture.

 n) Location of Drains.
-All building drains, branches of building drains, building sewers or any sanitary sewers shall be located at least 50 feet from a well or buried suction line; except where cast iron pipe with mechanical or compression joints or Schedule 40 PVC pipe with solvent weld and watertight joints is used for the building sewer, then such drains shall be located at least 10 feet from a well or buried suction line.
+All building drains, branches of building drains, building sewers or any sanitary sewers shall be located at least 50 feet from a well or buried suction line, except that, when cast iron pipe with mechanical or compression joints or Schedule 40 PVC pipe with solvent weld and watertight joints is used for the building sewer, the drains shall be located at least 10 feet from a well or buried suction line.

 o) Backwater valves may be installed in the building storm drain or the building drain to prevent backflow into the building, where backflow of storm water or sewage could occur.
 Backwater valves may be installed in the branches of the building drain that are below grade.
 Backwater valves, when fully opened, shall have a capacity of at least that of the pipes in which they are installed.
 Backwater valves shall be installed to be accessible.
-(See Appendix E: Illustration F.) All backwater valves shall conform to ASME/ANSI A112.14.1-1975(R1990).
-All bearing parts of backwater valves shall be made of corrosion resistant material.
+All backwater valves shall conform to ASME A112.14.1.
+All bearing parts of backwater valves shall be made of corrosion-resistant material.